TyrangYang/TyrangYang_blog_jekyll/_posts/2019-06-17-gitLearningNote.md

 git log
 ```

-    + show all logs in graph and each log in oneline
+    + show all logs in graph and each log in one line

 ```
 git log --graph --oneline <branch name> <branch name>